ISS-SOA/hw_serializer/README.md

 ```

-Submit links to the two code files (gist) in the assignment submission form on Canvas
+Submit gist links to the two ruby files you created in the assignment submission form on Canvas.